 console.log(div) //<div><p>Hello</p></div>

-With the appendChild
+With the appendChild method,

 let div = document.createElement("div")